awsdocs/amazon-detective-user-guide/doc_source/detective-search.md

 # Searching for a finding or entity<a name="detective-search"></a>

 With the Amazon Detective search function, you can search for a finding or entity\.
-From the search results, you can navigate to a finding or entity profile\.
+From the search results, you can navigate to an entity profile or a finding overview\.

 ## Completing the search<a name="detective-search-completing"></a>